mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/create-secrets/index.md

 1. Click **Create**.

-**Note:** It is not possible to create upload binary file using the GUI.
-Only CLI can be used to upload binary files.
+**Note:** It is not possible to create a binary secret using the GUI.
+Only the CLI can be used to create binary secrets.

 # <a name="api"></a>Creating key-value pair secrets using the API